Transfer matrices of rational spin chains via novel BGG-type resolutions: Truncated BGG resolutions as Cousin complexes

 Therefore, Theorem~\ref{thm:Cousin use} applies, and we get:

-According to the parabolic version of the Borel-Weil-Bott theorem~\cite[Theorem 6.4]{kos}, combined with our conventions of all geometric $\fg$-actions being twisted by the automorphism $\phi$ of~\eqref{eq:twist automorphism} which also enters into our definition~(\ref{eq:restricted-dual},~\ref{eq:dual-equivalence}) of the restricted dual $\fg$-module, we have (cf.~\eqref{eq:self-dual}):
+According to the parabolic version of the Borel-Weil-Bott theorem~\cite[Theorem 6.4]{kos}, combined with our conventions of all geometric $\fg$-actions being twisted by the Chevalley involution $\phi$ of~\eqref{eq:twist automorphism} that also enters our definition~(\ref{eq:restricted-dual},~\ref{eq:dual-equivalence}) of the restricted dual $\fg$-module, we have (cf.~\eqref{eq:self-dual}):